-Spring is here!
-And April is the perfect time to spring into action for lots of family-friendly fun, thanks to the city’s FREE Days.
+There’s still plenty of summer fun to be had for all!
+And August is the perfect time to shine the (sun)light on lots of family-friendly fun, thanks to the city’s FREE Days.

 As always, there’s so much to explore and experience in Denver on the cheap, thanks to our city’s generous FREE Days at museums and attractions.
 Because of their popularity, be prepared for large crowds and allow extra time to find parking.
 Consider carpooling or taking public transportation.